Alum Bluff Battery |

 (1818 - 1821, 1862 - 1863), Fort Gadsden FORT WIKI

 British troops, allied Seminoles, and Free Blacks, under Col. Edward Nicholls (who had just fled from Pensacola), built Fort Nicholls (1) (1814 - 1816) here on Prospect Bluff, which was then left to the Seminoles and former slaves when Nicholls left in 1815. (see also Col. Nicholls' Outpost, GA) Also known as Capt.
 George Woodbine's Fort, the British leader who had stayed behind.
 Also known as Blount's Fort (1) (?) (not verified).
 It was an octogonal earthwork about 500 feet from the river, with a magazine and 15-foot high bastions, and a stockade that enclosed seven acres.
 American troops from Fort Scott (see below) blew up the "Negro Fort" (2) (as it was known to the Army) in July 1816.
 In March 1818 the Americans built Fort Apalachicola nearby, soon after renamed.
 It was later abandoned.
-Confederates used it during the Civil War, armed with four guns.
+Confederates used it during the Civil War, armed with four guns by May 1863.
 Abandoned after a malaria outbreak.
 Earthworks and foundational remnants of both forts still exist.
 Site managed by the U.S. Forest Service.
 See also Fort Gadsden and the Negro Fort from Explore Southern History.com

 Forbes' Store (2)